 Exploring The Promenade Plantée: A Verdant Retreat

 Once you've explored the boutiques, workshops, and cafes of the Viaduc des Arts, take one of the staircases up to the Promenade.
-Stretching from the Bastille to the Jardin de Reuilly, this one-kilometer stroll is always a pleasant way to spend the morning or afternoon.
+Stretching from the Place de la Bastille near the modern operahouse to the Jardin de Reuilly, this one-kilometer stroll is always a pleasant way to spend the morning or afternoon.
+For an even longer walk, you can continue along the same path to the enormous park known as the Bois de Vincennes, at the eastern border of Paris.

 Dozens of varieties of trees, plants, and shrubs are planted along the "green stream", including cherry, linden, hazelnut, and bamboo.
 The stroll also affords views of interesting Parisian buildings, including some architectural details you can't see from ground-level (friezes, statuary, stained glass etc.)